ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 We provide information on each of these scenarios (apart from the parallel use where we are still preparing the documentation) below.
-First, we describe briefly how to get exisitng images onto Cirrus so you can use them.
+First, we describe briefly how to get exisitng images onto ARCHER2 so you can use them.

-Getting existing images onto Cirrus
+Getting existing images onto ARCHER2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Singularity images are simply files so, if you already have an image file, you can use ``scp`` to copy the file to Cirrus as you would with any other file.
+Singularity images are simply files so, if you already have an image file, you can use ``scp`` to copy the file to ARCHER2 as you would with any other file.

-If you wish to get a file from one of the container image repositories then Singularity allows you to do this from Cirrus itself.
+If you wish to get a file from one of the container image repositories then Singularity allows you to do this from ARCHER2 itself.

-This functionality requires tools that are not part of the standard OS on Cirrus so we have provided a Singularity image that allows you to build images from remote repositories (i.e. you use a Singularity image to build Singularity images!).
+This functionality requires tools that are not part of the standard OS on ARCHER2 so we have provided a Singularity image that allows you to build images from remote repositories (i.e. you use a Singularity image to build Singularity images!).

-For example, to retrieve an image from DockerHub on Cirrus we fist need to enter an interactive session in the image we provide for building Singularity images:
+For example, to retrieve an image from DockerHub on ARCHER2 we fist need to enter an interactive session in the image we provide for building Singularity images:

 ::

-   [user@cirrus-login0 ~]$ module load singularity
+   [user@archer2-login0 ~]$ module load singularity
-   [user@cirrus-login0 ~]$ singularity exec $CIRRUS_SIMG/cirrus-sbuild.simg /bin/bash --login
+   [user@archer2-login0 ~]$ singularity exec $CIRRUS_SIMG/archer2-sbuild.simg /bin/bash --login
    Singularity>

-This invokes a login bash shell within the ``$CIRRUS_SIMG/cirrus-sbuild.simg`` image as indicated by our prompt change.
+This invokes a login bash shell within the ``$CIRRUS_SIMG/archer2-sbuild.simg`` image as indicated by our prompt change.
 (We need a login shell to allow ``module`` commands to work within the image.)